wp-slimstat/wp-slimstat/readme.txt

 * Updated: permissions are now easier to configure and understand
 * Updated: Browscap Database (Version: 5009 - Released: Monday, July 30, 2012 at 8:00 PM UTC)
 * Updated: Geolocation Database (August 2012, 169652 rows).
 Go to Options > Maintenance > Reset Ip-to-Countries.

-= 2.8.2 =
-* Fixed: empty Right Now screen reported by some users
-* Fixed: Javascript error on Dashboard Widgets (thank you [astereo](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-dash-widgets-js-issue?replies=6#post-2917386))
-* Fixed: in some specific cases, the IP Lookup URL was not initialized

-= 2.8.1 =
-* Added: new filters
-* Added: counter for currently connected users
-* Added: a brand-new contextual help, for those overwhelmed by all the information provided by WP SlimStat
-* Added: "Show on screen" functionality, to hide/show panels and further customize the layout of WP SlimStat views
-* Added: IP Anonymizer functionality (Settings > SlimStat > Filters).
-Thank you [Hebbet](http://wordpress.org/support/topic/plugin-wp-slimstat-anonymize-ip-addresses) and [johannes.b](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
-* Added: QuickTime (browser extension) is now being tracked
-* Added: tons of icons and flags (for Countries, browsers, operating systems and plugins), to make the interface even more intuitive
-* Fixed: a bug in the activation procedure was preventing, in some cases, WP SlimStat from creating its tables
-* Fixed: the Dashboard Widgets plugin now follows the permission settings to view the stats
-* Fixed: stats in Posts screen were not activating the right filter
-* Fixed: a bug in the function to display the tooltips in the chart
-* Updated: it's now much easier to write your own custom reports
-* Updated: rewritten this readme and elaborated on many 'hidden' details to make WP SlimStat easier to use
-* Updated: rearranged the overall folder structure, now easier to understand
-* Updated: the 'engine' to visualize your stats has been completely rewritten and modularized
-* Updated: using static PHP classes for improved performance
-* Updated: [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) has been revamped, check it out!
-* Updated: halved the amount of memory needed to identify user agents (while keeping the usual sharp, accurate information)
-* Updated: color and styling changes
-* Updated: weekends are now highlighed in the chart
-* Updated: rearranged the order of the main tabs to give more emphasis to visitors and what's happening right now (thank you Jennifer)
-* Updated: filters on Authors and Category IDs are now much more efficient

-(Previous versions omitted)

 == Donors ==
 [Andrea Pinti](http://andreapinti.com/), [Bluewave Blog](http://blog.bluewaveweb.co.uk/), [Caigo](http://www.blumannaro.net/),